Dee-McG/ChatToTheMat/README.md

 Acceptance Criteria:
 * Chat rooms for users to have conversations with other users.
 * Functionality to allow moderators to remove messages and ban users who break the terms of service.
+* Only admin users should be able to see the custom admin panel.

 Implementation:

 Chat rooms will be implemented with a form control to send messages.
 These chats will be stored in databases with a maximum limit of 21.
 Once the limit is reached, the oldest message on the chat should be deleted.

-Admin users should have access to remove messages that make break the terms of service and the ability to ban users.
+Admin users should have access to remove messages that make break the terms of service directly from the chatroom, this can be done by clicking the X beside the chat message.

+Admin users will have the ability to ban users by navigating to the admin panel from their profile page and selecting the user from the list.

 User Story: